All Episodes

 House OK's timetable for troops in Iraq.

-24 billion dollars in bribes and threats, 218 to 212.
+$24 billion in bribes and threats, 218 to 212.

 Why?

-I thought these people were un This house is in disarray, Democrats.
+I thought these people were unified.

-And if this if this had happened with the parties reversed on any other issue, all we would be seeing today with not some epic anti-war struggle or epic this or epic Tom Delay the hammer yanking on people's heads and chains and bashing them over the head and whipping them into line.
+And if this had happened, with the parties reversed on any other issue, all we would be seeing today would not some epic anti-war struggle or epic this, or epic that Tom DeLay the hammer yanking on people's heads and chains and bashing them over the head and whipping them into line, Tom DeLay the hammer.

-Well, if delay is the hammer, then I proclaim a new title for the Speaker of the House, Nancy Pelosi today, the briber.
+Well, if delay is the hammer, then I proclaim a new title for the Speaker of the House, Nancy Pelosi.

-And they're out there claiming now that these people uh that they are they're patriotic.
+And they're out there claiming now that these people uh, that they are, they're patriotic.

-This is a new definition of patriotism.
+This is a new definition of patriotism, funding spinach over the troops.

-Uh and I, you know, no, it's spinach, it's not lettuce.
+Uh, and I, you know no, it's spinach, it's not lettuce.

-Obama's heritage traced to Ireland.
+Uh, Barack Obama, you heard about this Obama's heritage traced to Ireland.

 Can Al Sharpton say that?